Tech-sensei/Tech-sensei/README.md

 ## Who am I 👨🏽‍💻

-My name is <b>Tobiloba Ibraheem</b>, a passionate frontend engineer, on a mission to bring concepts to life through captivating user interfaces and seamless experiences.
-With a good eye for design, and thanks to the years I’ve spent learning and practising front-end development as a profession (***About 2 years***), I am passionate about crafting cutting-edge and pixel-perfect project front-ends.
+My name is <b>Tobiloba Ibraheem</b>, a frontend engineer, on a mission to bring concepts to life through captivating user interfaces and seamless experiences.
+With a good eye for design, and thanks to the years I’ve spent learning and practising front-end engineering as a profession (***2 years and more***), I am passionate about crafting cutting-edge and pixel-perfect front-ends projects.
 My experience and graceful brilliance, also help me build project that will appeal to both users and clients alike.

 I am an avid learner -basically, ***I never stop learning*** - especially because Frontend engineering is my passion.
 I always keep striving to become a better engineer.
 I'm passionate about the happiness of others, and seek to always collaborate effectively and amicably with everyone.